Deliver and Evaluate

 Speak with your ADF Relationship Manager for guidance.

-In considering next steps, be sure to review the many resources (including Toolkits and the AOD Lifecycle Planner) that will assist you to determine the type of activity that is suitable for your selected audience.
+In considering next steps, be sure to review the many resources (including the AOD Lifecycle Planner) that will assist you to determine the type of activity that is suitable for your selected audience.

 Was this page helpful?